-Similar to national and statewide trends for public education, FSU has been experiencing a decline in undergraduate enrollment.
-Fall undergraduate day enrollment has declined 27% (from 3,440 in Fall 2015 to 2,496 in Fall 2021).
-Day undergraduate enrollment is primarily composed of traditional-aged high school students and local community college transfer students, which have decreased -12% and -19% respectively this past year.
+Similar to national trends, FSU has been experiencing a decline in undergraduate enrollment.
+Fall Day enrollment has declined 16% (from 3,440 in Fall 2015 to 2,860 in Fall 2020).
+Day enrollment is primarily composed of traditional-aged high school students and local community college transfer students, which have decreased -12% and -19% respectively this past year.

 In an effort to increase out-of-state enrollment FSU implemented the Falcon Scholarship in 2017, giving out approximately \$300,000 annually.
-While undergraduate enrollment has declined the last four years, out-of-state tuition has remained relatively stable during that period (\$1.4 million in FY17 and \$1.2 million in FY21) which has significant financial benefit since the university, per state statute, is allowed to retain out-of-state tuition.
+While undergraduate enrollment has declined the last 4 years, out-of-state tuition has remained relatively stable during that period (\$1.4 million in FY17 and \$1.2 million in FY20) which has significant financial benefit since the university, per state statute, is allowed to retain out-of-state tuition.
 These funds are retained in a Commonwealth fund that covers the cost of fringe benefits for employees funded through this account.
 Therefore, the value of retained out-of-state tuition continues to increase as the fringe benefit rate continues to increase, from 36.27% in FY18 to 39.5% in FY21.
-So, every dollar of out-of-state tuition retained in this account is worth nearly \$1.40 at this time.
+So for every dollar retained in this account it is worth nearly \$1.40 at this time.

 During the past 10 years the focus on merit versus need-based aid has shifted several times due to transitions in Admissions leadership.
-As part of our enrollment management engagement with the Education Advisory Board (EAB), FSU reevaluated the aid packaging policies to ensure they align with our long-term enrollment objectives.
+With the recent enrollment management engagement with the Education Advisory Board, FSU reevaluated the aid packaging policies to ensure they align with our long-term enrollment objectives.
 As part of that review, the university decided to redeploy resources of \$600,000 that had been allocated to a deposit incentive during the pandemic to support on-campus residency in response to our low occupancy levels.